 Explaining her first ill-equipped venture into the business side of acting, Eytinge makes reference to Augustin Daly.
 She writes in appreciation of how he always took care of the business details when she worked with him and allowed her to focus on acting (241-2).

-Mentions Stephen Fiske as one of the "clever and distinguished" men who frequented Ada Clare's Sunday evening parties at her home on West 42nd Street in New York (21).
+One of the "clever and distinguished" men who frequented Ada Clare's Sunday evening parties at her home on West 42nd Street.

 Mentions Sothern as one of the actors Eytinge met at Bulfinch Place in Boston (60).
 She refers to this place as "the actors' Mecca" (57) and says that at supper "there was talk, — that sort of talk where every one who talked had something to say, a condition to which there are unfortunately many exceptions" (60).